maksyuki/TaichiGAME/README.md

 ## Feature

-> NOTE: Due to our research is still under review and revise, we could not release all results now.
-At present, we only release the initial physics engine components of TaichiGAME.
-So we only introduce physics engine components now.
-In the first half of 2022, we will release other components of TaichiGAME.
+> NOTE: Due to our research is still under review and revise, I could not release all results now.
+At present, I only release the initial physics engine components of TaichiGAME.
+So I only introduce physics engine components now.
+In the first half of 2022, I will release other components of TaichiGAME.

-To implement the physics engines, we refer to the [Physics2D (c++, MIT License)](https://github.com/AngryAccelerated/Physics2D) project, and rewrite entire module of it in python with taichi and add more unit tests.
+To implement the physics engines, I refer to the [Physics2D (c++, MIT License)](https://github.com/AngryAccelerated/Physics2D) project, and rewrite entire module of it in python with taichi and add more unit tests.
 The following architecture diagram illustrates the basic features:

 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/arch.drawio.svg"/>